 Assemblage.
 The combining of two or more adjoining lots into one larger tract to increase their total value.

 Assessor.
-One who determines property values for the purpose of ad valorem taxation.
+One who determines property values for ad valorem taxation.

 Average deviation.
 In statistics, the measure of how far the average individual, or variate, differs from the mean of all variants.

 Balance.
-The appraisal principle that states that the greatest value of a property will occur when the type and size of the improvements are proportional to each other as well as to the land.
+The appraisal principle states that the greatest value of a property will occur when the type, and size of the improvements are proportional to each other as well as to the land.

 Base rent.
-The minimum rent payable under a percentage lease.
+The minimum rent is payable under a percentage lease.

-Bench mark.
-A permanent reference mark (PRM) used by surveyors in measuring differences in elevation.
+Benchmark.
+A permanent reference mark (PRM) is used by surveyors in measuring differences in elevation.
 Benchmark.
 The standard or base from which specific estimates are made.

 Beneficiary.
 The person who is to receive the benefits from a trust fund.

 Book value.
-The value of a property as an asset on the books of account; usually, reproduction or replacement cost, plus additions to capital and less reserves for depreciation.
+The value of a property as an asset on the books of account; usually, reproduction or replacement cost, plus additions to capital, and fewer reserves for depreciation.